tanayrastogi/MetaReader/README.md

 # MetaReader
-Module to read EXIF data from the Images and Videos
+Module to read EXIF data from the Images and Videos for OpenCamera android app.